National Disability Insurance Scheme: 2020s

 In June 2024, the Australian Financial Review (AFR) found that some suppliers were claiming up to $20,000 in NDIS funding for participants' travel and holidays.
 The report notes that while NDIS funding may be used to contribute towards additional costs of holidays required as a result of a disability, the guidelines were "hazy and open to abuse" from unregistered travel operators.
 Peter Negri, managing director of a disability travel operator, noted that unregistered operators are known to use short-term respite funding to pay for trips to Disneyland Japan or helicopter tours of the Barossa Valley – effectively creating a taxpayer-funded holiday, sometimes at a cost of up to $20,000 per person.
 Mr Negri states that these fraudulent activities were "ruining the reputations of legitimate providers" and the industry now sees NDIS participants as "buckets of money, ripe for the picking".

 In the same article, NDIS integrity chief John Dardo stated that while NDIS payments are set up by well-meaning people, the system was immature.
 Dardo contrasted the NDIS to Medicare, noting that the latter is much heavily codified with strict rules on what is funded and what is not.
 He also drew attention to the effect of plan manager, often private company employees who have the authority to approve fund distributions.
 Some plan managers, particularly smaller organisations, have often been found to frequently authorise funding without any evidence or to related businesses or people.
 AFR analysis found that around 300 plan managers would not have met the requirement to be issued a Statement of Tax Record, suggesting that these organisations were being allowed to manage participant NDIS plans while not appropriately managing their own general corporate tax and financial matters.

+In 2024, an investigation by The Saturday Paper revealed focus groups were conducted by RedBridge polling, to test which narratives were supportive of funding cuts.
+RedBridge found participants told "believable" fraud and rorting stories were most supportive of cuts.
+Without that "rhetoric", disabled people tended to oppose scheme reform.
+The scheme was seen to be "as popular as Medicare".

+This polling and the associated communication strategy were developed during Bruce Bonyhady's review of the NDIS, and Bonyhady was briefed on focus group outcomes.
+However, he said "it did not influence what we recommended".